 Going back to the Basix

-The reason this tour was a bit more budget-friendly was because it is a Basix Level Tour.
+The reason this tour was a bit more budget-friendly way to approach East Africa travel was because it is a Basix Level Tour.
 Intrepid offers three different levels of tours to suit everyone’s comfort levels.

 - The “Original” tours are where it all started for them.
 These tours offer hotel accommodations, include some meals, and a mix of free time, plus activities.